 At Dalestorth, we expect our children to always behave exceptionally well.
 Showing the values embedded within the school and acting in a polite, respectful and sensible way.
 We always encourage the use of our values in the teaching and expect the children to demonstrate good use of manners and values in all aspects of school life.

 We have a full behaviour policy which you can access on our 'policies page' and this is always explained at our class 'Welcome Meetings' at the beginning of every year.
-Children's behaviour is consistently monitored through our policy and class behaviour books and we pride ourselves in saying children at Dalestorth behave beautifully.
+Children's behaviour is consistently monitored through our policy and Class Dojo and we pride ourselves in saying children at Dalestorth behave beautifully.